 Increased demand for water in an area can affect designated wildlife sites and their species.
-In Sussex, the rare little Ramshorn Whirlpool Snail is in decline, with local water abstraction thought to place new land, planning and technical be one of the causes.
-As a result, all North Water Supply Zone must now show that they are water neutral.
+In Sussex, the rare little Ramshorn Whirlpool Snail is in decline, with local water abstraction thought to North Water Supply Zone must now show that they are water neutral.
 This means that the predicted increase in water demand due to the development should be offset by reducing demand in the existing community.
 Our homes are already industry-leading in terms of water efficiency and we are now reviewing our specifications to see if we can generate further water savings.